GavinBirkhoff/toolkit/packages/eskit/README.md

 ## API documentation

-see jsdoc of files or run `npm run docs` then open folder docs
+Read jsdoc of files or run `npm run docs` then open folder docs